The All American Barbershop on the corner of Queen and North Henry

 During my stay in Alexandria – in Virgina, just down the river from DC – I got the chance to hang out in a proper old school American barbershop.

-Truth is, it was because of the barbershop scene in Eddie Murphy’s movie, ‘Coming to America.’
+But the truth is, I wanted to visit because of the barbershop scene in Eddie Murphy’s movie, ‘Coming to America.’

 When I wandered in and said I was from Australia and wanted to hangout in his barbershop for a while, he just shrugged his shoulders and said fine.

-One of the customers waiting for a haircut introduced himself as Vernon and asked me about spiders.
+One of the customers waiting for a haircut introduced himself as Vernon.
 He tells me he is 54 and got his first haircut here when he was 17.

 The conversation turned to gun control, rising food prices, Black Lives Matter and the war in Ukraine.